afshaan4/ShakyRoads/README.md

 ### TODO

+- [ ] save new acceleration readings only on location changes
 - [ ] tell the user when GPS signal is weak
 - [ ] add a calibration step for the accelerometer (since the app uses androids linear accelerometer)
 - [ ] plot acceleration readings onto a map